reddit/devvit/devvit-docs/docs/webviews.md

 When the Launch App button is clicked, the app will:

 - Show the webview and hide the other Devvit blocks
-- Send an 'initialData' message from Blocks to the Web View so it can populate state
+- Send an 'initialData' message from Blocks to the Webview so it can populate state
-- The user is now seeing a web view with the contents of the `/webroot` folder
+- The user is now seeing a webview with the contents of the `/webroot` folder

 When the Increase/Decrease counter buttons are clicked the app will:

-- Send a message from the Web Views to Blocks so state can be persisted in Redis (Web Views can't communicate directly with Redis)
+- Send a message from the Webviews to Blocks so state can be persisted in Redis (Webviews can't communicate directly with Redis)
-- Receive a response from Blocks and update current state in the Web View
+- Receive a response from Blocks and update current state in the Webview

 In the steps below, more details will be provided about each of the above.